 This uncertainty appears in the both stages and it is thus considered systematic and constant 0.00 dB value.

-B3-26 Measurement Repeatability - Positioning Repeatability
+B3-26 Measurement repeatability - positioning repeatability

 This uncertainty is due to the repositioning of the BS in the test setup.
 It can be addressed by repeating the corresponding measurement 10 times.
 Calculate the standard deviation of the metric obtained and use that as the measurement uncertainty.
 For tests that require multiple setups, the worst-case standard deviation is used.
 This uncertainty is assumed to have a Gaussian distribution.